MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/tutorials-overview.md

 ## DCC tutorials

-If your 3D models are in the FBX, OBJ, or GLB file format, you can use any of the following tutorials to prepare your 3D models:
+If your 3D models are in FBX, OBJ, or GLB file format, you can use any of the following tutorials to prepare your 3D models:

 [SideFX Houdini](houdini.md)